Airbnb holds meeting with bankers to extend $1 bln debt facility -source

 By Jane Lanhee Lee

-March 25 (Reuters) - Airbnb Inc on Wednesday held a phone meeting with bankers to discuss extending an existing $1 billion debt facility as the home rental start-up grapples with a slowdown from the coronavirus outbreak, according to a source who participated in the meeting.
+March 25 (Reuters) - Airbnb Inc on Wednesday held a phone meeting with bankers to discuss extending an existing $1 billion debt facility as the home rental start-up grapples with a slowdown due to the coronavirus, a source who participated in the meeting said.

-The deliberations echo that of many U.S. companies that have been rushing to borrow more money and boost their cash coffers as the fallout from the coronavirus pandemic hits their business and threatens a prolonged downturn.
+The deliberations echo that of many U.S. companies that have been rushing to borrow more money and boost their cash coffers as the fallout from the pandemic threatens a prolonged downturn.

-Airbnb’s current debt facility was agreed in 2016 and was led by JPMorgan, Citigroup Inc, Morgan Stanley and Bank of America Corp.
+Airbnb's current debt facility was agreed in 2016 and was led by JPMorgan JPM.N, Citigroup Inc C.N, Morgan Stanley MS.N, Bank of America Corp BAC.N, Goldman Sachs GS.N and Barclays BARC.L.

 The source said Airbnb told bankers that models show the number of nights booked would recover from the current slump, reaching 2019 bookings levels again by early 2021.